getlantern/lantern-roadmap/lep/Go_Proxy_Layer.md

    Lantern, but LittleProxy+Lantern would also grow as we add host spoofing to them.

+2. Cheaper Security Audit - Less code means less for an auditer to review.

-2. Agility - many of the benefits already listed translate to faster innovation and feature development in Lantern.
+3. Agility - many of the benefits already listed translate to faster innovation and feature development in Lantern.

-3. Lower idle memory consumption - Go's idle memory consumption is lower than Java's.
+4. Lower idle memory consumption - Go's idle memory consumption is lower than Java's.
 This is particularly nice for Give mode users for whom Lantern should have as little impact as possible, especially when it's not busy serving a workload.

-4. Potentially lower active memory consumption(17) - This is a boon both to end-users as well as to Lantern's proxy hosting operations, which are memory-constrainted at the moment.
+5. Potentially lower active memory consumption(17) - This is a boon both to end-users as well as to Lantern's proxy hosting operations, which are memory-constrainted at the moment.